Investigating How the Fractions Skill Score and Brier Divergence Skill Score Reflect Forecast Error: Effects of errors on the scores

-In this section we investigate how the verification scores respond to multiplicative errors in the neighbourhood standard deviation (structure errors).
+In this section we investigate how the verification scores respond to multiplicative errors in the standard deviation of the neighbourhood fractions.
 For the BDnSS, since it has the same form as the MSE skill score presented in Sec.~\ref{sec:double_penalty}, we see that BDnSS is maximised at $R_{\sigma, \max}^{ (\text{BDnSS})}$, where:

 We therefore see that the BDnSS assigns higher scores to forecasts with lower variance, when the correlation is less than 1, as expected since it is a score constructed using squared errors.
-From eq.~\eqref{eq:bdnss_relative} it is clear that the effect this will have relative to errors in the neighbourhood mean will diminish as $C$ decreases, or equivalently as the neighbourhood size increases.
+From eq.~\eqref{eq:bdnss_relative} it is clear that, as $C$ decreases (corresponding to an increase in neighbourhood size), the effect that $R_\sigma$ has on the overall BDnSS score decreases.

-For the FSS, in the previous subsection we have shown how this score can assign higher scores to forecasts with larger biases in the neighbourhood frequency.
-We therefore only consider percentile thresholds, so that $R_\mu=1$ for both scores.
 By calculating the partial derivative of eq.~\eqref{eq:fss_relative} with respect to $R_\sigma$ and setting this to zero with $R_\mu=1$, we find that the FSS is maximised by $R_{\sigma, \max}^{ (\text{FSS})}$ where (see Appendix A):

 Particularly interesting limits of this are for small values of $C$ (which corresponds to large neighbourhood sizes, which reduce the variance relative to the mean) and large $C$ (which corresponds to small neighbourhood sizes, and/or where there is a large variance relative to the mean).
-In the limit of large or small $C$:
+In the limit of large $C$:

+This means that, in the limit of small neighbourhood sizes, the FSS is maximised at $R_\sigma=1$, unlike the BDnSS.
+In the limit of small $C$ when $R_\mu = 1$:

-So we see that, in the limit of large neighbourhood sizes ($C\to 0$), the properties of the FSS and BDnSS converge, however for small neighbourhood sizes they are very different.
+This means that, in the limit of large neighbourhood sizes ($C\to 0$), the properties of the FSS and BDnSS converge when $R_\mu=1$.